About Bovine TB

-This is one of the TB cattle control enhancements being introduced by Defra in April 2017 following a public consultation completed last year.
+This is one of the TB cattle control enhancements introduced by Defra in April 2017 following a public consultation.

 Once TB is disclosed in a cattle herd, movement restrictions are applied and the herd is subject to a series of ‘short interval tests’.

-Currently some short interval tests (SITs) are scheduled at least 60 days after the previous herd test where reactors were identified.
-In other cases, SITs are scheduled at least 60 days after any reactors in the previous test have been removed i.e. a minimum of 60 days after the last possible day the reactors could have infected other animals on the farm.
+Previously some short interval tests (SITs) were scheduled at least 60 days after the previous herd test where reactors were identified.
+In other cases, SITs were scheduled at least 60 days after any reactors in the previous test had been removed i.e. a minimum of 60 days after the last possible day the reactors could have infected other animals on the farm.

 TB reactors must be isolated immediately from the rest of the herd pending their removal to reduce the risk of bTB spread.
 However, the effectiveness of on-farm isolation for reactors can vary markedly between different farms, and this further reinforces the need to schedule the next SIT from the date of removal of the reactors rather than the date of detection.

 To ensure a consistent approach and manage the disease risk appropriately, when reactors are identified in a herd the next SIT must take place at least 60 days after removal (rather than detection) of all the reactors.
-This is already being applied by APHA to some TB breakdown herds; however implementation of the new measure will ensure that it is applied consistently across the whole of England.
+This was already being applied by APHA to some TB breakdown herds; however implementation of this measure ensures that it is applied consistently across the whole of England.